Snow on tha Bluff (song): Other responses

 Shortly after the song's release, Noname tweeted "QUEEN TONE!!!!!!", referencing a lyric in the song, but later deleted the tweet.
 Many other artists defended Noname or spoke out against Cole, including Ari Lennox, who is signed to Cole's Dreamville label.
 Lennox thanked Noname "for giving af about us constantly and endlessly", saying she appreciates "everything you [Noname] put out to the world."
 Chance the Rapper, whom Noname collaborated with on Acid Rap, also criticized Cole, calling the song "not constructive", and said it "undermines all the work Noname has done."
 Cole eventually addressed backlash he received for the song in a series of tweets, defending his statements in the song and encouraging listeners to follow Noname on social media.

 Song 33

 Two days after the release of "Snow on tha Bluff", Noname released the "brief but vehement" Madlib-produced "Song 33", in which she alluded to Cole writing about her in the wake of the protests, rapping: "I guess the ego hurt now / It's time to go to work, wow, look at him go / He really 'bout to write about me when the world is in smokes?
 When there's people in trees?
 When George was beggin' for his mother sayin' he couldn't breathe?
 He thought to write about me?"
 The song also reflects on violence against Black women, mainly the death of 19-year-old Black Lives Matter activist Oluwatoyin Salau.

 Neither artist ever mentioned the other's name explicitly in their work.
-Cole did however acknowledge Noname's track shortly after its release, sharing a link to the song on Twitter.
+Cole did however acknowledge Noname's track shortly after its release, sharing a link to the song on Twitter, as well as confirming in that he was referring to Noname in interviews.